 Though that model worked well in the past, two critical developments are changing the landscape.
 First, the sheer pace of change in the market makes these “black box” testers too costly, as changes require building up a new black box.
 Second is the evolution of ADAS.
 As ECUs do more and conglomerate information from various suppliers, the know-how and IP in those is even more important that a single automotive company will own that IP and keep it close, as they need to be able to modify their test systems accordingly—the black box just won’t work.

 Consider how Subaru used a flexible, modular platform to alleviate the above concerns and ultimately reduce their test time to one-twentieth of the estimated time:

 Historically, this level of “in-house ownership” was in the engine control.
 However, I contend that the ADAS systems are the new “powertrain” in the sense of being the critical path of innovation and ownership, which means owning the IP here will be just as, if not more, critical.
 Combine this lack of flexibility for future-proofing with a heavy price markup for the customized service that they provide, and engineers are looking for other solutions.
-Further, there’s the issue of scale—based on the cost. dSPACE won’t be suitable for smaller subsystems; however, even the small systems are still incorporating considerable software logic.
+Further, there’s the issue of scale—based on the cost.
+These "black box" testers won’t be suitable for smaller subsystems; however, even the small systems are still incorporating considerable software logic.